Giveon: 2019–2021: When It's All Said and Done... Take Time

 During the week of February 27, 2021, Giveon earned his second and third Billboard Hot 100 entries with "Heartbreak Anniversary" and "Like I Want You", entering the chart at numbers 74 and 95, respectively.
 On March 12, he released the compilation album, When It's All Said and Done...
 Take Time, a combination of his first two EPs, which included a new song titled "All to Me".
-Just a week later, he was featured on Justin Bieber's single "Peaches" from his album Justice.
+Just a week later, he was featured alongside Daniel Caesar on Justin Bieber's hit single "Peaches" from his album Justice.

+2022–present: Give or Take and Beloved

+On June 2, 2022, Giveon announced the release of his debut studio album, Give or Take with a 47-second-long album trailer uploaded to his social media platforms.
+On June 24, the album was released with production from Cardo Got Wings, Boi-1da, Sevn Thomas, Jahaan Sweet, Rogét Chahayed, and Giveon himself.
+Upon the release of the album, it was met with favourable reviews from critics and debuted at number 11 on the Billboard 200 albums chart.
+Give or Take was supported by the singles, "For Tonight", "Lie Again", and "Lost Me", the former certified platinum by the RIAA and the latter two certified gold.
 On September 16, 2022, Epic Records revealed that Giveon recorded a track for the film Amsterdam called “Time,” co-written by Drake.

+After a hiatus consisting of small features and holiday songs, on January 10, 2025, Giveon appeared as a guest appearance on Teddy Swims's single "Are You Even Real".
+On May 28, Giveon announced the release of his sophomore album, Beloved.
+The album released on July 11 to high reviews from critcs.
+The album was supported by the singles "Twenties" and "Rather Be".
+Giveon credits the Grammy Museum for introducing him to the musicians that inspired the album's sound.

 Artistry

 Giveon is known for his baritone vocals.
 He is inspired by jazz music from the 1960s and 1970s.
-He cites Frank Sinatra, Frank Ocean, Drake, Adele and Sampha as some of his biggest influences.
+He cites Frank Sinatra, Frank Ocean, Drake, Adele, and Sampha as some of his biggest influences.